kumarshantanu/lein-sub/README.md

 any `project.clj` file is changed.
 Even on a large project (over 40 modules), it takes less than a second to rebuild.

+It also creates a `target/sub-state.edn` file, to store what module it is currently building.

 ## Getting in touch